-- During the pandemic, when looking at the four pillars of SMS, many airlines indicated that their internal policies have not changed due to GOVID-19; neither has the risk methodology, but greater focus has been placed on risk management, which included safety assurance and promotion for the new emerging risks. - Risk tolerance had to be reviewed during the pandemic new risks were identified through external sources such as ICAO's Council Aviation Recovery Task Force (CART), IATA (Safely Restarting the Aviation Industry), and Airbus (Keep Trust in Air Travel) - Internal sources in the form of brainstorming and risk assessment sessions were important keys to success. - Overall risks assessments were more frequent and more exhaustive in a shorter time span. - Some of the newly identified risks include COVID-19 contagion, safety events related to pandemic fatigue and homesickness, loss of proficiency due to inactivity periods, and ground damage due to aircraft parking and storage.
+- During the pandemic, when looking at the four pillars of SMS, many airlines indicated that their internal policies have not changed due to COVID-19; neither has their risk methodology, but greater focus was placed on risk management, which fed assurance and promotion for the new emerging risks. - Risk tolerance had to be reviewed during the pandemic new risks were identified through external sources such as from ICAO (ICAO Council Aviation Recovery Task Force, or CART), IATA and Airports Council International (Safely Restarting Aviation: ACA and IATA Joint Approach) and Airbus (Keep Trust in Air Travel) - Internal sources in the form of brainstorming and risk assessment sessions were important keys to success. - Overall risk assessments were more frequent and more exhaustive in a shorter time span. - Some of the newly identified risks include COVID-19 contagion, safety events related to pandemic fatigue and homesickness, loss of proficiency due to inactivity periods, and ground damage due to aircraft parking and storage.